timgardd/ai-chat/README.md

 # Next.js AI Chat - Assignment 06

-This is the final AI Chat Application featuring an intelligent Next.js backend, a persistent SQLite database using Prisma, and TanStack React Query for instantaneous cache synchronization.
+This is the final 6th assignment AI Chat Application featuring an intelligent Next.js backend, a persistent SQLite database using Prisma, and TanStack React Query for instantaneous cache synchronization.

 ## Setup Instructions